Keffin/Discord-bot-and-spotify/README.md

 Set the username to your username uri and the playlist to the playlist uri of your choice.

 ## Step 6:
-Once the client id, client secret, redirect uri, spotify token and discord token are set it's just to run the program!
+Once the client id, client secret, redirect uri, spotify token and discord token are set you can run the program!